-We have demonstrated the network regression of EOS parameters from realistic neutron star mass and radius estimates drawn from simulated stellar spectra.
-Our approach of conditioning each step on nuisance parameters allows us to fold in the NP uncertainty via multiple sampling from priors and permits full propagation of the uncertainty through to the final regression targets.
+ing each step on nuisance parameters allows us to fold in the NP uncertainty via multiple sampling from priors and permits full propagation of the uncertainty through to the final regression targets.
+The full propagation is important because variation in NPs does not produce variations in the mass and radius of neutron stars that can be accurately summarised as two dimensional uncorrelated Gaussians (see figure 14), as has been assumed in previous studies.
 In addition, we have shown that networks can analyze high-dimensional telescope data directly, including sets of multiple stars, and achieve comparable performance to methods that assume perfect knowledge of the theoretical model used to generate the simulated samples.
-In realistic cases where the nuisance parameter uncertainties are significant, the proposed end-to-end network regression achieves greater precision than the state of the art.
+In realistic cases where the nuisance parameter uncertainties are significant, the proposed end-to-end network regression achieves comparable precision in EOS regression to the network using XSPEC fits or MR\Net predictions.